 It doesn’t matter whether your students are using iPads, Android tablets, Chromebooks, a Mac, or Windows PC, with Play for Education you can guarantee that your content can be accessed whatever device you’re using.

 What is Google Play for Education?

 Google Play is Google’s equivalent of Apple’s iTunes Store.
 It’s on online storefront where you can buy music, movies, TV shows, books, apps, and more.
-If you own an Android phone or tablet you’ve probably already used Google Play to download content, and if you haven’t you’ve probably seen the plethora of ads on TV.
+If you own an Android phone or tablet you’ve already used Google Play to download content, and if you haven’t you’ve seen the plethora of ads on TV.

 Google Play for Education is a paired down version of Google’s commercial store and only contains content suitable for use in schools.

 Putting teachers in control

 But Google Play for Education isn’t about allowing you to buy content, it’s about giving control to teachers.
 Play lets IT administrators delegate control of app installs, and book distribution to teachers.
 This means there’s no more waiting days or weeks for the latest software to be installed.
 Now a teacher can decide 10 minutes before the lesson that they want to use a text or app and push it out in seconds.
 It’s really that quick, I’ve installed an app on one hundred devices is less than a few minutes.
 And because the Play Store is curated there’s no risk of inappropriate content or viruses being distributed.

 All this sits atop Google’s mature Google Apps and Chrome OS ecosystem, so it’s really, really efficient.
 A teacher can select an app, type in the email address of a student — or better yet use a Google Group that’s already set up on the domain — and within a few clicks have it installed on up to 250 Chromebooks.

 Pushing out books and apps is a breeze